No-ball: 2000s

+Also from 2022 the rarely-exercised provision for the bowler throwing ball towards striker's wicket before entering the "delivery stride" in an attempt to run out a striker is no longer a no-ball: if it is attempted the umpire should now just call dead ball.
+The old Law was said to be a source of confusion.

 Scoring notation

 The conventional notation for a no-ball is a circle, and it can be abbreviated "nb".
 If the batter hits the ball and takes runs, a boundary 4 or boundary 6 off the delivery, then the runs are marked inside the circle.
 In practice it is easier to write down the number then encircle it.

 If the batsmen run byes following a no-ball, or the ball runs to the boundary for 4 byes, each bye taken is marked with a dot inside the circle.
 Again it is easier to encircle the dots.